 · FAB Nights – Academic Parent Teacher Teams (Quarterly)

 6. The Welch Elementary School shall provide each parent an individual student report about the performance of their child of the State assessment in at least math, language arts and reading by:

-· Smarter Balanced Assessment Report sent home October 2015
+· West Virginia State Summative Assessment sent home October 2016

 7. The Welch Elementary School shall take the following actions to provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 200.56 of the Title I Final Regulations (67 Fed.
 Reg 71710, December 2, 2002):

 · The principal will provide written notification at the end of 4 weeks if their child’s teacher is not highly qualified.

 8. The Welch Elementary School shall provide assistance to parents of children served by the school, as appropriate, in understanding topics by undertaking the actions described below-